andyChenzt/LeisureGame-Group/README.md

  + Webpage is on port 3000 (localhost: 3000)

 ## Principles of Code Style:
-1. camel case for variable name
+1. Camel case for variable name

 2. Config file parth full upper case